AnubhavKumarGupta/Python_DSA_GFG_Course/README.md

 # Python DSA (Data Structures & Algorithms) GFG Self Paced Course Solutions

 ## Overview

-This repository contains my solutions to the problems from the **Python Data Structures and Algorithms** course offered by **GeeksforGeeks (GFG)**.
-The solutions are written in Python and are carefully organized by topic, making it easier to navigate and find specific DSA concepts.
+- This repository contains solutions to problems from the Python Data Structures and Algorithms course by GeeksforGeeks (GFG).

-I purchased this course as part of the **3-90 challenge** on GFG, which aims to help learners strengthen their DSA skills in Python within 90 days.
-This repository serves as both a learning resource and a reference for others who want to understand the concepts of DSA more deeply.
+- The solutions are written in Python and organized by DSA topics.
+- I enrolled in this course as part of the 3-90 challenge to improve my problem-solving skills using Python.

 ## Structure
 The repository is divided into different sections based on DSA topics, such as: